dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/th-components.md

 ### `body` Tag Helper Component

 Similarly, you can use the `body` Tag Helper Component to inject JavaScript scripts inside your `<body>` element.
-The following code demonstrates such example:
+The following code demonstrates this technique:

 [!code-csharp[](th-components/samples/RazorPagesSample/TagHelpers/ScriptTagHelperComponent.cs?name=snippet_ScriptTagHelperComponentClass)]

-You can use separate HTML files to store your `<script>` and `<style>` elements.
+Use separate HTML files to store your `<script>` and `<style>` elements.
 It makes the code cleaner and more maintainable.
 The preceding code reads the contents of *AddressToolTipScript.html* and appends it with the Tag Helper output.
 The *AddressToolTipScript.html* file includes the following markup:

 [!code-html[](th-components/samples/RazorPagesSample/Files/AddressToolTipScript.html)]